kawax/discord-manager/README.md

 # Discord Manager

 > **Note** Since v5, only Interactions command is provided.
-Interactions command is webhook-based, it is easy to use in Laravel. [v4](https://github.com/kawax/discord-manager/tree/4.x) still support Gateway API.
+Interactions command is webhook-based, it is easy to use in Laravel.

+## Overview

 ## Requirements
 - PHP >= 8.2